 This tour is done with a medium sized car.

 *an extra 10 eur is added for an optional visit to the Spring Palace

 *By booking directly with us, and for a limited time only, you get a 20% discount for all purchases on this tour by using this special promo code INTERESTING2.

-Just use the Book Now button below to get your SPECIAL SUMMER discount.
+Just use the Book Now button below to get your SPECIAL discount.

 Your final price will be: 38 EURO

 The prices include one refreshment and one s snack, the ride and, of course, the guide.
 However they DO NOT include food and drink purchased at bars/cafes, so please bring some extra cash.
 How much you spend on refreshments is entirely up to you!
 (We suggest around 15 euros, although you may want to bring more for impulse purchases and souvenirs)